Plants for small outdoor spaces

 Vivi the lemon tree won’t take up much floor space, but she really cheers a space up with her bright yellow lemons.

-Laura the bay tree and Peter the box tree come in smart shapes that make a space look very grown up.
+Laura the bay tree and Ollie the olive tree come in smart shapes that make a space look very grown up.

 Grow climbing plants